What is a Centre for Doctoral Training?

 Can a Fusion CDT student be self-funded?

-Yes, if you can arrange funding from a sponsor or other funding agency, this would greatly improve your opportunities within the Fusion CDT.
+Yes, if you can arrange funding from a sponsor or other funding agency, we will consider you for the Fusion CDT, provided you meet our academic standards.